stemax/branch_builder/README.md

 The script lists the **microservices/folders** "monolith", "management", and "application" as directories and calls the create_build function for each of them.

-**Just set your subfolders/microservices folders, just search at the end https://github.com/stemax/branch_builder/blob/1a3307476bee19a13992cc5e64179dddc0642bd2/build.sh#L77 `#List of microservices (directories)` and change on your folders!**
+SECOND SET:**Just set your subfolders/microservices folders, just search at the end https://github.com/stemax/branch_builder/blob/1a3307476bee19a13992cc5e64179dddc0642bd2/build.sh#L77 `#List of microservices (directories)` and change on your folders!**

-Example of folders/microservices:
+Example for folders/microservices:
+.ProjectFolder
+|-monolith
+|-management
+|-application
+build.sh
 ```
   create_build "monolith"
   create_build "management"